 To continue on to King’s Tor, stay straight.
 The path narrows up a bit before becoming wider and a mix of grass and rocky.
 Straight ahead, you should see King’s Tor.
 It doesn’t look that impressive from down here, compared to some of the other Tors in Dartmoor.
 It gets much better when up top though.

 As I was getting nearer, I saw a large group of cows next to the trail.
 I stopped and stared at what I was getting myself into.
-I could see horns.
-I could see calfs.
+I could see horns….and calfs.
 So that’s bulls and protective mother cows.

 No thank you.